10 Hidden Truths: Is Krav Maga Ineffective?

-And before you start typing in the comments saying, “well that’s because it’s MMA, there are rules allowed and Krav Maga is all about no rules”, I can’t stand that argument.
+And before you start typing in the comments saying, “Well that’s because it’s MMA, there are rules allowed and Krav Maga is all about no rules”, I can’t stand that argument.
 I really can’t.
-The reason is what makes you think a fighter as skilled as let’s say Khabib Nurmagomedov because of all of his MMA training that means that he’s incapable of kicking someone hard in the groin.
+The reason is what makes you think a fighter as skilled as let’s say Khabib Nurmagomedov because of all of his MMA training which means that he’s incapable of kicking someone hard in the groin.

 So do you think because Khabib didn’t take Krav Maga he’s incapable of kicking somebody in the groin in the heat of the moment in a real self-defense situation if he needs to?
-How about any fighter.
+How about any fighter?
 It doesn’t matter who the fighter is.
-You take any sort of amateur fighter who knows basic boxing, basic jujitsu, basic Muay Thai, or someone as skilled as let’s say George st Pierre.
+You take any sort of amateur fighter who knows basic boxing, basic jujitsu, basic Muay Thai, or someone as skilled as let’s say, George St Pierre.

 What makes you think that because they didn’t take Krav Maga, they’re unable to kick somebody in the groin?
-What makes you think that because they’re professional fighters and they’ve only trained in combat sports if they seriously need to in a gritty no-holds-barred self-defense fight for your life or you’re going to die in a situation, they’re unable to gouge eyes or they’re unable to bite somebody?
+What makes you think that because they’re professional fighters and they’ve only trained in combat sports if they seriously need to in a gritty no-holds-barred self-defense fight for their life or you’re going to die in a situation, they’re unable to gouge eyes or they’re unable to bite somebody?

 These aren’t skills.
 These are techniques you can do, but these aren’t skills that condition properly trained fighters.
 That’s almost like saying you take a NASCAR driver who’s toured all over the world and driven at high speeds for almost his entire professional career, and bring him to the bumper cars.
-And then say, “oh well dude, you don’t know how to drive bumper cars.
+And then say, “Oh well dude, you don’t know how to drive bumper cars.
 I’m a professional bumper car driver.
 I’m pretty sure I can drive better than you.”